Understanding Neuroticism: Neurotic Behaviors And Anxiety

 What is neuroticism?

 Neuroticism and neurotic disorders do not have the same meaning, nor do they entirely relate when it comes to the field of psychiatric epidemiology.
 Neuroticism may no longer be an official diagnosis, but it can still be used as a descriptor for specific symptoms of a mental illness, including some depressive disorders.
 It is also one of the “big five personality traits,” which can be found in the five-factor model of personality traits.
-Neuroticism can also be distinct from the term “neurosis,” which can reference a possibly-outdated Freudian disorder related to neurotic traits.
+Neuroticism can also be distinct from the term “neurosis,” which can reference a possibly outdated Freudian disorder related to neurotic traits.

 In some cases, neurotic behavior and higher neuroticism scores may indicate broader concerns.
 Some common examples of neurotic behavior can include obsessing over what others think and exhibiting an anxious temperament.
 Someone who lives with neuroses may have trouble when they make mistakes at school or work.
 They may also be overly critical of themselves and others.

 Are you wondering how to tell if you're neurotic?
-One behavior neurotic personalities may exhibit is chronic worrying, which can be a symptom of many anxiety disorders.
+One behavior neurotic personality may exhibit is chronic worrying, which can be a symptom of many anxiety disorders.
 While neuroticism and a diagnosed anxiety disorder (like generalized anxiety disorder) are different, a neurotic person may feel worried about their behavior and how others see them.
 They may feel fearful that others dislike them, so they might frequently ask for reassurance.
 It can be distressing to those around them when they frequently ask, “Did I do something wrong?
 Is everything okay?”
 While everyone tends to worry sometimes, when someone’s work or relationships are negatively impacted by worry, it can be a sign that neuroticism has reached a harmful level.

 American psychologist and researcher Richard Zinbarg discovered that people living with neurotic tendencies may also be highly sensitive and empathetic.
 While they might be vulnerable to negative traits or behaviors because of this, they may also exhibit positive ones like more emotional intelligence, easily picking up on friends’ feelings, and wanting to help them.